whistlegraph/aesthetic-computer/README.txt

  - [x] Add a database / hosted DB.
     - [x] Digital Ocean
     - [x] Redis

+*** New Repo / Asset Management ***
+  - [x] Hook up whistlegraph assets to assets.aesthetic.computer and place behind a dev flag for local dev.
+  - [x] Deploy to production in a new Netlify site that copies over all the environment flags and doesn't enable Large Media!
+  + Later
+  - [] Any "font" includes should work the same way... this could be tricky, also not pressing.
+  - [] Digitpain assets are also affected, to their references would need to be rewritten in the future.

 *** BGM ***
  - [] Make a cool default visualizer for bgm.